Including Physical Exam of Central and Cranial Nervous Systems

 History-taking for head, neck, thorax: key diagnostic questions.

-Physical exam of the head, neck, thorax.
+Physical exam of the head, neck, thorax (live class only)

 - Surface anatomy, inspection and palpation.